brslv/site/posts/2021/the-green-socks.md

 Secondly, because of the popular narrative that doing more leads to more.
 More success, more money, more happiness, more everything.

 It might work in the beginning.
 Until the amount of "things" becomes unbearable.
-That's when the wall of diminishing returns kicks in.
+That's when the law of diminishing returns kicks in.
 That's when things start to hinder your efficiency.

 <!-- e -->Everyone's tipping point is different.
 You got to find yours.<!-- /e -->